ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 ### Runtime architecture

-The first release uses the existing Rojo project structure and Roblox `DataStore` persistence through `DataService`.
+The first release uses the approved Rojo Bootstrap architecture and ProfileStore-backed player persistence. `default.project.json` defines the canonical Roblox Explorer hierarchy; Studio-authored descendants are preserved only at explicitly mixed-ownership containers.

+- **MainServer** is the only server bootstrap.
+It initializes modules under `ServerScriptService.ServerModules` in deterministic lifecycle order and owns the player join/leave wiring.
 - **Server services** own validation, authoritative simulation, mutations, persistence requests, and grants.
-New gameplay domains follow the existing `ServerScriptService/Services` service pattern and are initialized by `Bootstrap`.
+No domain service independently loads a profile or writes a Roblox DataStore.
+- **MainClient** is the only client bootstrap.
+It initializes state/networking before feature controllers under `StarterPlayerScripts.ClientModules`.
 - **Client controllers** own input, UI, local animation, sound, VFX, and rendering of server-confirmed state.
 They cannot mutate persistent player data, Arena ownership, capture state, or economy state.
-- **Shared metadata** is version-controlled Luau content under `src/shared/Metadata`.
-It contains static definitions and balance values only; it must never be written by a client at runtime.
+- **Shared metadata** is version-controlled Luau content under `ReplicatedStorage.SharedModules`.
+It contains static definitions and balance values only; it must never be written at runtime.
-- **DataService** owns one versioned mutable player document per Roblox user ID.
-It loads, migrates, caches, retries, autosaves, and safely flushes that document.
-Game services request mutations through DataService rather than independently writing a DataStore.
+- **DataManager** owns one versioned ProfileStore session per Roblox user ID using `MythicLegends_PlayerData_v1`.
+It reconciles the schema, associates the user ID, handles session termination, and ends the session when the player leaves.
+Studio uses an isolated mock store by default.
 - **Combat is the stated exception.** Its client-reported, server-validated relay and immediate local presentation remain exactly as defined in [MVP player combat system](#mvp-player-combat-system).
 This architecture must not be changed by the general UI synchronization rule below.

 ### Client/server state synchronization